Citizens of Delaware Who Served the Confederacy

 ~ Cahall, William E.; Private & Corporal, O'Ferrall's Batt'n, Virginia Cavalry, Co.
 C & 62nd Virginia Mounted Infantry, Co.
 M. Died in Bismark, North Dakota after the war.

-*References researched and contributed by Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter
+* Soldier and information researched and contributed by the late Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter

 • 4th sergeant, Co.
 "E", 22nd Battalion, Virginia Infantry; enlisted January 21st, 1862 at Drake's